+This motion presents two principal issues.
 First, granting a stay without bond is exceptionally rare and should occur only where this Court has absolute confidence that the judgment debtor will be able to promptly pay the full judgment, with interest, after an unsuccessful appeal.
-Here, the appellant himself freely admits in his motion that he lacks the funds to procure a bond or pay the judgment.
+Here, the petitioner himself freely admits in his motion that he lacks the funds to procure a bond or pay the judgment.

 Second, to secure a stay of execution under Hansen v.
-DistrictCourt, a judgment debtor must show that an appeal would be pointless without it.
+DistrictCourt, a judgment debtor must show that appellate review would be pointless without it.
 A debtor cannot simply argue that she will lose money if the judgment is enforced.
-Enforcing the judgment is the whole point of a civil action.
-Though a party can choose to appeal, the appeal does not stop enforcement of the judgment.
-Despite this, the appellant complains that he will be "irreparably harmed" simply because he claims he cannot afford a bond premium and plans to file bankruptcy.
-Once again, such talk militates against, not in favor of, a stay.
+Appellate review does not stop judgment enforcement.
+Despite this, the petitioner complains that he will be "irreparably harmed" simply because he claims that he cannot afford a bond premium and plans to file bankruptcy.
+Again, such talk militates against, not in favor of, a stay.